pedrorochaorg/adidas-challenge/README.md

 ## Requesites

 - Docker/Docker Compose 18.00.0+
+- Java 8
+- Gradle 4.6+

 ## Running the project

-Just enter the command `docker-compose up` in the project dir.
+Just run the command `docker-compose up` in the project dir.

 The Api should be accessible through `http://localhost:8081`.